BaddyMAK/Data_cleaning_and_transformation/README.md

 # Data Cleaning

-In this article, I am going to present you all important points you need to know and to master, as a data scientist, about data cleaning and data transformation.
+In this article, I am going to present you all important points you need to know and to master, as a data scientist, about Data Preprocessing step mainly data cleaning task.
+Choosing the correct and the consistent data values helps build a robust machine learning model, finding proper insights or trends and so taking the right decision.

 Data cleaning is the initial step that should be accomplished within any data science project.
 It is an essential task that plays a significant role to improve raw data quality, to increase data coherence and accuracy and to ensure that findings are based on reliable information.

-Choosing the right data values helps build a robust machine learning model,finding proper insights or trends and so taking the right decision.

 Finally, it is important to evaluate how data cleaning has affected the results and conclusions of our data science project.